hashsploit/OpenDNAS/README.md

 ### Requirements
-- nginx
+- nginx (DNAS does not work with HTTP/1.1 ...)
-- OpenSSL 1.0.2i (or older, as long as it supports SSLv2)
+- OpenSSL 1.0.2i (or older, as long as it supports SSLv2).
-- php7.0.15-fpm (mcrypt_encrypt [removed in 7.2](https://www.php.net/manual/en/function.mcrypt-encrypt.php))
+- php7.0.15-fpm (mcrypt_encrypt [removed in 7.2](https://www.php.net/manual/en/function.mcrypt-encrypt.php)).

 ### Installation
 Please do not run this application on a production system directly.
 This application requires OpenSSL 1.0.2i (SSLv2) to be compiled which is not secure anymore.

 Instead use a container.
-Such as [hnc-opendnas](https://github.com/hashnet0/hnc-opendnas).
+Such as [clank-dnas](https://github.com/hashsploit/clank-dnas).

 A sample `nginx.vhost` has been provided.